 (e) Regional Manager.

-[Regulation 52B inserted in Gazette 23 Jun 2009 p.
-2499; amended in Gazette 20 Dec 2011 p.
+[Regulation 52B inserted by Gazette 23 Jun 2009 p.
+2499; amended by Gazette 20 Dec 2011 p.
 5411.]

 52. Designated person for infringement notices

 For the purposes of the Water Agencies (Powers) Act 1984 section 103, a person holding or acting in the office of chief finance officer (within the meaning of that term in the Financial Management Act 2006 section 57) for the Department is the designated person to whom payment may be made of a modified penalty for an offence prescribed by regulation 50.